 Have a passion for working with young children?
 Want to inspire them towards a love of life-long learning?
 A major in Early Childhood Education could be the right choice for you.
-As a content generalist in several subject areas, by program completion, you’ll have a certification to teach grades Pre-K through 4th.
+As a content generalist in several subject areas, by program completion, you’ll have a certification to teach grades Pre-K through 4th, as well as the opportunity to complete testing for add-on certifications which will allow you to teach grades 5 and 6.
 Candidates for certification in Early Childhood Education must complete a course of study that consists of two key elements:

 The first element emphasizes critical concepts and ideas important to one’s general education and academic preparation for teaching.

 The second emphasis stresses a professional core curriculum organized in five areas:

 - Early Childhood Development